MikailaAkeredolu/IntroToSQLMovies/README.md

 # Answer the questions below with SQL

-- Add a few more movies of your choosing.
+- Add two more movies of your choosing to the table.

 - Create a query to find all movies in the Sci-Fi genre.